Most Odd-Degree Binary Forms Fail to Primitively Represent a Square: Introduction

 \section{Introduction}

-Let $F \in \BZ[x,z]$ be a binary form of degree $N \geq 5$, and consider the equation $y^2 = F(x,z)$.
-When $N = 2n$ is even, this equation cuts out a subscheme $C_F$ of the weighted projective plane $\BP_\BQ^2(1,n,1)$.
-We say that $C_F$ is a \emph{hyperelliptic curve} if it is smooth and geometrically irreducible, and in this case, Faltings' Theorem (see~\cite{MR718935}) states that the curve $C_F$ has finitely many rational points.
-In~\cite[Theorem~1]{thesource}, Bhargava proved the following ``strong asymptotic form'' of Faltings' Theorem: when the family of binary forms over $\BZ$ of fixed even degree $2n$ is enumerated by height, the density of forms $F$ such that the equation $y^2 = F(x,z)$ has a rational solution is $o(2^{-n})$.
-In simpler terms, most integral even-degree binary forms fail to represent a square.
+Let $F$ be a separable integral binary form of degree $N \geq 5$.
+When $N = 2n$ is even, the subscheme $C_F$ of the weighted projective plane $\BP_\BQ^2(1,n,1)$ cut out by the equation $y^2 = F(x,z)$ is known as a \emph{hyperelliptic curve}, and by Faltings' Theorem (see~\cite[Satz~7]{MR718935}), the curve $C_F$ has only finitely many rational points.
+In~\cite[Theorem~1]{thesource}, Bhargava established the following ``strong asymptotic form'' of Faltings' Theorem for hyperelliptic curves: when integral binary $N$-ic forms are ordered by height, the density of forms $F$ such that the curve $C_F$ has a rational point is $o(2^{-n})$.
+In other words, most even-degree binary forms fail to represent a square.

-The objective of this paper is to prove a strong asymptotic form of Faltings' Theorem for \emph{superelliptic equations} $y^2 = F(x,z)$, where $F$ is of odd degree $N = 2n+1 \geq 5$.
-In this case, the problem of studying rational solutions is trivial: given any $(x_0,z_0) \in \BQ^2$, the triple
+When $N= 2n+1$ is odd, the equation $y^2 = F(x,z)$ is called \emph{superelliptic}.
+In contrast with the case of hyperelliptic curves, the problem of studying rational solutions to superelliptic equations is trivial: given any pair $(x_0,z_0) \in \BQ^2$, the triple